LiangRongguo/GGWP.LOL/README.md

 ## Development Log:
 10/27/2020:
 - Learnt how to download(get download URL)/uplaod images from/to the firestorage
-- Initialized the Summoner-Avatar dropdown menu, where user can see their display name, can be taken to the summoner page and can sign out.(I hate playing with SCSS🤣)
+- Initialized the Summoner-Avatar dropdown menu, where user can see their display name, be taken to the summoner page and sign out.(I hate playing with SCSS🤣)
  ![image1](https://github.com/LiangRongguo/GGWP.LOL/blob/master/readme_resource/20201027_update.png)